Adikad16/ChannelScope-Visualizing-YouTube-Success/README.md

 **Usage:**

-Access Kaggle datasets in the [Data] directory.
+Access Kaggle datasets in the Data directory.

-Open visualization files in the [Visualizations] directory for insights.
+Open visualization files in the Power BI directory for insights.

 **Contribution Guidelines:**